demisto/content/Packs/CommonPlaybooks/Playbooks/playbook-Retrieve_File_from_Endpoint_-_Generic_V2_README.md

-This playbook retrieves a file sample from an endpoint using the following playbooks:
+'This playbook retrieves a file sample from an endpoint using the following playbooks:'
 - Get File Sample From Path - Generic v2.
 - Get File Sample By Hash - Generic v3.